Source: Canada’s Outstanding Young Farmer’s

 The award includes two annual scholarships – one to an individual who has completed at least one year of post-secondary study in agriculture, and the other to someone who has completed high school and is enrolling in a post-secondary education in agriculture.
 As part of the application process, applicants are asked to write an essay about why they are passionate about agriculture in Canada.

-Both winners will be recognized at the Alberta OYF regional event February7-8, 2019 in Red Deer.
+Both winners will be recognized at the Ontario OYF regional event September 10th, 2019 in Woodstock ON.

 Full details and application forms for the OYF Memorial Scholarships are available at www.oyfcanada.com under “Scholarships”.
-The deadline for nominations for the 2019 scholarships is June 30, 2019.
+The deadline for nominations for the 2020scholarships is June 30, 2020.

 Celebrating 39 years, Canada’s Outstanding Young Farmers’ program is an annual competition to recognize farmers that exemplify excellence in their profession and promote the tremendous contribution of agriculture.
 Open to participants 18 to 39 years of age, making the majority of income from on-farm sources, participants are selected from seven regions across Canada, with two national winners chosen each year.
-The program is sponsored nationally by CIBC, John Deere, Bayer and, La Coop fédérée and Agriculture and Agri-Food Canada,and the program is supported nationally by BDO and Farm Management Canada.
+The program is sponsored nationally by CIBC, John Deere, Bayer, Sollio Agriculture and Agriculture and Agri-Food Canada,.
+The program is supported nationally by BDO and Farm Management Canada.

 Canada’s Outstanding Young Farmers for 2019 will be chosen at the National event in Fredericton, NB December 3-8, 2019.